-Additionally, businesses must balance data security and data sharing capabilities by hiding classified data, such as names and credit card numbers, from queries and updates.
+Additionally, businesses must balance data security and data sharing capabilities.
+Businesses must hide classified data, such as names and credit card numbers, from queries and updates.

 Aside from technical considerations, ongoing security education and training are essential.
-Many threat actors have moved on from Trojan horse, malware, and other viruses to phishing and spear phishing, attempting to gain identities or sensitive company data from people with administrator privileges.
+Many threat actors have moved on from Trojan horse, malware, and other viruses to phishing and spear phishing.
+They attempt to gain identities or sensitive company data from people with administrator privileges.

 According to the National Institute of Standards and Technology, companies should include security information in their policies so that workers and business associates are aware of what is required.

 Since being online raises most risks of a company’s cybersecurity, an incident response schedule must be in place to evaluate what can be done in the event of specific incidents.
 If there is an increase in hacker attempts at the company or the industry, more stringent security measures will be needed.
 If a data breach happens, the company should have comprehensive plans in place, comprising contact details for relevant authorities, stakeholders, and consultants, a checklist of action items, and a strategic communications response, among other things.
 NIST provides a specific incident response activities plan.

 Businesses can consider these other cybersecurity measures to reduce cyber risks:

 ●Minimize the number of gadgets that have access to the internet